-Ferguson’s surprising attack on Henderson perhaps resonated with the midfielder as he struggled to make an impact at times in the early stages of his career at Anfield.
+Ferguson’s surprising criticism of Henderson perhaps resonated with the midfielder as he struggled to make an impact at times in the early stages of his career at Anfield.

->

-> For too long it seemed as if he was desperate to be a clone of his captain Steven Gerrard; trying to do everything, from long, raking passes to lung-busting last ditch tackles all the while trying to score from as far out as possible.
+For too long it seemed as if he was desperate to be a clone of his captain Steven Gerrard; trying to do everything, from long, raking passes to lung-busting last ditch tackles all the while trying to score from as far out as possible.

 Simply put, the young man was doing too much, trying to fill the massive void left by the declining, and eventually departing, Gerrard.
 Liverpool weren’t the first club to struggle initially after losing a generational player and they won’t be the last, it’s just a shame that so much of the burden fell on Henderson's shoulders.

 Image credit: Reuters